Surfing in Pacific Ocean

 Surf Seasons & When to Go

-• Hawaii: November–February (North Shore winter, peak surf during the winter months).
+• Hawaii: November–February (North Shore winter).

-• Tahiti: March–October (southern hemisphere swell, mainly during the summer months).
+• Tahiti: March–October (southern hemisphere swell).

-• Fiji: March–October (dry season, consistent swells in the summer months).
+• Fiji: March–October (dry season, consistent swells).

 During the summer months, steady trade winds dominate the tropical Pacific, shaping surf and weather patterns.
 In contrast, dry winds are more common in the winter months, especially in regions with a strong monsoonal climate.